sabyapradhan/resources-1/resourcegroups.md

 If you have a Lite account or 30-day trial, you can't create extra resource groups, but you can rename your default resource group.

-Each resource group is free, but connections between a resource group and a Cloud Foundry org or space count toward your account quota.
+Connections between a resource group and a Cloud Foundry org or space are restricted by your quota.
 For more information, see [What is an alias?](/docs/resources/connecting_apps.html#what_is_alias)
 {: tip}

 1. Go to **Manage** &gt; **Account** &gt; **Resource Groups**.